J-Siu/go-ezlog/README.md

 # ezlog

+> Deprecated: This project is now merged into [go-helper](github.com/J-Siu/go-helper) ezlog.

 A simple log module with Linux log level:

 - (-2) LogLevel // Not exactly a log level.
 It is for logging regardless of log level